rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Updates a specified restaurant based on the restaurant_id
 - Request arguments: **restaurant_id**
 - Data in the body is required and it includes restaurant's attributes to update to.
-- Returns a restaurant object with the updated attributes and a success message.
+- Returns a restaurant object with the updated attributes and success status.

 ##### Exmaple request:
 `PATCH /restaurants/1`